MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 ## What if we're using a non-Microsoft vendor?

 This article describes how to configure and manage updates for Microsoft Defender Antivirus.
-However, you can hire third-party vendors to perform these tasks.
+However, you can hire non-Microsoft vendors to perform these tasks.

 For example, suppose that Contoso has hired Fabrikam to manage their security solution, which includes Microsoft Defender Antivirus.
 Fabrikam typically uses [Windows Management Instrumentation](./use-wmi-microsoft-defender-antivirus.md), [PowerShell cmdlets](./use-powershell-cmdlets-microsoft-defender-antivirus.md), or [Windows command-line](./command-line-arguments-microsoft-defender-antivirus.md) to deploy patches and updates.